-Some VA work I’ve done has included updating old blog posts and creating Pinterest images.
+Some VA work I’ve done for bloggers has included updating old blog posts and creating Pinterest images.

 You might want to create your own website or Facebook page detailing the services you can offer, along with some info about your skills and experience.

 You can find work on websites like Upwork, PeoplePerHour and FlexJobs.